Chart Color Schemes

 Maryville is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Maryville's cultural diversity was found to be below average, with 88.0% of its population born in Australia, 93.1% being citizens, and 94.9% speaking English only at home.
-Christianity is the predominant religion in Maryville, comprising 37.4% of its population.
-However, Islam is overrepresented compared to Rest of NSW, with 0.8% of Maryville's population identifying as Muslim versus 1.7%.
+Maryville had a cultural diversity score below average, with 88.0% of its population born in Australia, 93.1% being citizens, and 94.9% speaking English only at home.
+Christianity was the predominant religion, comprising 37.4% of Maryville's population.
+Islam, however, was overrepresented at 0.8%, compared to the regional average of 0.8%.

 Frequently Asked Questions - Diversity